How beekeeping is helping rural communities in Madagascar

 Q. Curious to know what you've been using Sugru for!
 Tell us a little more about your most recent project.

-Madagascar has more challenges than most places, if something breaks (or was never actually working) you can't replace it and it's hard to repair things with the little that's here.
-I've used it around the house following the tips on your website and for work.
+Madagascar has more challenges than most places.
+If something breaks (or was never actually working), you can't replace it, and it's hard to repair things with the little that's here.
+I've used Sugru around the house and for work following the tips on your website.
 With Project Renitantely, one of the key components that will make the project a success is the equipment we distribute.
-All of our equipment is designed by our amazing Community Agent Juvie (the guy with me in the photos) and Beekeeping Technician Jevago (refuses to wear beesuits, never been stung).
+All our equipment is designed by our amazing Community Agent Juvie (the guy with me in the photos) and Beekeeping Technician Jevago (who refuses to wear bee suits, never been stung).
 Everything is made using locally sourced, affordable and sustainably grown wood.
 The beekeepers can access these materials themselves and expand their beekeeping operations without any external input, again making the project sustainable.
-However there are some challenges that do need a little help.
+However, there are some challenges that do need a little help.

-Varroa is a parasitic mite that infests beehives and many scientists believe it to be contributing to the serious decline in honeybee numbers worldwide.
+Varroa is a parasitic mite that infests beehives, and many scientists believe it to be contributing to the serious decline in honeybee numbers worldwide.
 It arrived in Madagascar in 2010 and has decimated hives since.
-It's the number one threat to the project and thus livelihoods of those we work with and it simply get's in through gaps in hives.
-So we used Sugru to seal up hives, making them waterproof, draft proof and parasite proof.
-Those three conditions help to ensure a bee colony stays healthy and active, it keeps them productive and guarantees a bucket load of honey for the beekeeper.
-We don't have a better crack filler for the job.
+It's the number one threat to the project and thus livelihoods of those we work with.
+It simply gets in through gaps in hives.
+So, we used Sugru to seal up hives, making them waterproof, draft proof and parasite proof.
+Those three conditions help to ensure a bee colony stays healthy and active.
+It keeps them productive and guarantees a bucket load of honey for the beekeeper.
+We don't have a better crack-filler for the job.